 6. Paint and patch siding, windows, doors, and deck

-9. Update light fixtures if they are outdated or tarnished.
-Typically, fixtures 10+ years old need to be replaced.
+9. Update light fixtures if they are outdated or tarnished – typically, fixtures 10+ years old need to be replaced.

-10. Repair cracks in the sidewalk, foundation and driveway
+10. Repair cracks in the sidewalk, foundation, and driveway

 The majority of the repairs that I see after inspection are for the exterior of the home…not the interior.
+There are many things you can do to elevate the exterior of your home.
+However, they don’t have to be difficult tasks.

-Enjoy this season to maximize your exterior and impress your potential buyer with a stunning first impression!
+Regardless of what you do, enjoy this season to maximize your exterior and impress your potential buyer with a stunning first impression!